Analysis | After the political violence and the threats come the rationalizations

 Unless you listen to people like Fox News’s Tucker Carlson, of course.
 Part of the problem with the increase in political violence and threats is the willingness of people on the right, including in right-wing media, to downplay or deny what happened.

 So, hours after PRRI’s report was released, the first part of Carlson’s new “documentary” on the Jan.
 6 attack aired.
-In it, one of the organizers of the day’s rallies, Ali Alexander, was allowed to claim that his “stop the steal” group was one of “the most law-abiding movement that this country has seen in modern times.”
+In it, one of the organizers of the day’s rallies, Ali Alexander, was allowed to claim that his “Stop the Steal” group was one of “the most law-abiding movement that this country has seen in modern times.”
 Alexander had, on Dec.
 8, 2020, tweeted that he was “willing to give my life for this fight” — that is, for the fight to keep Trump in office despite his loss.
-At another point in the Carlson documentary, a writer for the conspiracy-theory outlet Gateway Pundit claimed that the violence was actually a function of left-wing agitators.
+At another point in the Carlson film, a writer for the conspiracy-theory outlet Gateway Pundit claimed that the violence was actually a function of left-wing agitators.

 The intended effect here is clear.
 Carlson wants people to believe that the violence that day was not Trump supporters following Trump’s lead.
 It was, instead, Trump opponents who are trying to make Trump look bad.
 It’s cover for those who engaged in the violence.
 By downplaying what they did, their allies can amplify the idea that their arrests are somehow politically motivated and that those responsible are simply “political prisoners.”

 We see other whitewashing elsewhere.
-When, for example, an advocacy organization for school administrators wrote a letter expressing alarm at a surge in threats following increased protests (again amplified by right-wing media) at school board meetings, a response from the Department of Justice was cast as the Biden administration targeting parents broadly.
+When, for example, an advocacy organization for school administrators wrote a letter expressing alarm at a surge in threats following increased protests (again amplified by right-wing media) at school board meetings, a response from the Justice Department was cast as the Biden administration targeting parents broadly.
 Over and over, it was asserted by those on the right that federal law enforcement was trying to crack down on parents in general and not, as the memo from Attorney General Merrick Garland made clear, on those making violent threats against administrators.

 This is another way in which violent threats are sanitized: efforts to respond to them are cast as overreactions.
 (The trailer for Carlson’s “documentary” suggests that a similar effort to recast critiques of Jan.
 6 will be part of future segments.)
-Suggesting that the Biden administration is simply targeting those who criticize him instead of those who break the law by making a violent threat blurs the clear line between making violent threats and simple political criticism.
+Suggesting that the Biden administration is targeting those who simply criticize him instead of those who break the law by making a violent threat blurs the clear line between making violent threats and simple political criticism.
 It risks treating the former as being akin to the latter.

 The Washington Post’s analysis of the aftermath of the Jan.
 6 attack includes an anecdote that is pertinent here.
-The outgoing Republican chairman of the Maricopa County, Ariz.
-Board of Supervisors, Clint Hickman, learned from law enforcement that the Capitol had been attacked.
+The outgoing Republican chairman of the Maricopa County, Ariz., Board of Supervisors, Clint Hickman, learned from law enforcement that the Capitol had been attacked.
 The police suggested that he not stay at his home, given concerns about how the violence might spread.

 “If President Donald Trump’s supporters were willing to attack the Capitol,” Hickman thought, according to The Post’s reporting, “who knows what they might do on a residential street in Phoenix.”